msugan/FINDRES/README.md

 # Requirements

-Python installed to run the program (version 3.0 or more) is required [http://python.org].
-Dependancies include Obspy, Numpy, Scipy, Scikit-learn, mtspec (©2009-2016, Lion Krischer, Moritz Beyreuther) and Matplotlib libraries. to do
+Python installed to run the program (version 3.8 or more) is required [http://python.org].

 # How to use it